awsdocs/amazon-elasticache-docs/doc_source/redis/backups-restoring.md

   The \.rdb files must be put in S3 to perform the restore\.
 + Specifying a number of shards \(API/CLI: node groups\) in the new cluster that is different from the number of shards in the cluster that was used to create the backup file\.
 + Specifying a different node type for the new cluster—larger or smaller\.
 If scaling to a smaller node type, be sure that the new node type has sufficient memory for your data and Redis overhead\.
-For more information, see [Choosing Your Node Size](nodes-select-size.md#CacheNodes.SelectSize)\.
+For more information, see [Choosing your node size](nodes-select-size.md#CacheNodes.SelectSize)\.
 + Configuring the slots of the new Redis \(cluster mode enabled\) cluster differently than in the cluster that was used to create the backup file\.

 **Important**